MetanoKid/coding-scars/_drafts/log-window-1.md

 public ObservableCollection<LogEntry> LogEntries;
 {% endhighlight %}

 In this case, we could say that the `LogEntry` `Model` is also acting as a `ViewModel` because we're using it directly as part of the `ObservableCollection`.
+However, we could have a hard separation between the `Model` and the `ViewModel` if we were doing more than just showing data.

 # Displaying logs

-Okay, now that we know what's what, let's get some logs on screen!
+Okay, now that we know what's what, let's get some messages on screen!

 First of all, let's hardcode some messages to be displayed.
 Open the `MainWindow` constructor and make it this one: